wavemaker/docs/learn/react-native/skeleton-loader.md

 ---
 ---

-A Skeleton is an animated placeholder that mimics the structure of the content that will eventually load when an long running operations such as, API call.
+A Skeleton is an animated placeholder that mimics the structure of the content, content can be widgets of the page that will load when an API call is triggered.
 It creates an animation of the page structure, such as blocks, images, text, and other UI elements.
 This enables a seamless transition between the page and data, preparing users to get an idea of the page format in advance.

-**Use Case**
+There are two conditions to apply skeleton loader

+1. [Applying to supported widgets](#widgets-with-skeleton-loader-support) - this is the default behaviour and it requires customization for further beautification.
+2. [Using Lottie animation](#using-lottie-animation-as-skeleton-loader).
+Applies when the widgets are not supported or when users do not want the hassle of customization or beautification.

+**Example**

 When scrolling through any social media platform, you might notice gray bars in place of text, or blank squares where images will load.
 As the content is fetched, these placeholders are smoothly replaced with the actual content.

 ![Skeleton Loader Example](/learn/assets/skeleton-loader-example.gif)

-## Key Features
+## Key Features of Skeleton Loader

 Skeleton Loader offers the following benefits.